Next Start

+Learning these fundamental welding techniques can help technicians avoid welding porosity!
 Continue reading to learn more.
-We'll look at what causes porosity in welding, how it affects the welding process and how to prevent it.
+We'll look at what causes welding porosity, how it affects the welding process and how to prevent it.

-What is Porosity in Welding?
+What Is Porosity in Welding?

 Porosity in welding refers to cavity formation in welds.
 These cavities can vary in shape and size, ranging from discrete, tiny gas bubbles to larger craters on the material’s surface.
 There are several different types of welding porosity, including: